Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Results

 \subsection{Laguerre-Gaussian tweezers}

-In the same manner, we calculate the total trapping potential for the $\left|5\mathrm{S}_{1/2}, F=2, m_F=2\right>$ state with the power of the circularly polarised LG$_{01}$ ($l=1,~p=0)$ tweezers beam, $P_{LG}$, set to $1$~mW and the power of the ONF QL mode set to $1$~mW.
-The centre of the tweezers beam is positioned 625~nm away from the ONF surface, with a beam waist of $0.5~\mu$m.
-The QL polarisation of the ONF-guided mode is aligned along the $x$-axis.
-Figure~\ref{fig:2D_plots_LG}(a,b) shows 2D plots of the trapping potential in the $xy$ and $xz$ planes, respectively.
-From the radial 1-dimensional plot shown in Fig.~\ref{fig:1D_LG}(a), one can see that the trapping potential reaches a minimum approximately 160~nm from the ONF surface, with a depth of around 1~mK.
+In the same manner, we calculate the total trapping potential for the $\left|5\mathrm{S}_{1/2}, F=2, m_F=2\right>$ state with the power of the circularly polarized LG$_{01}$ ($p=0,~l=1)$ tweezers beam, $P_{LG}$, set to $1$~mW and the power of the ONF QL mode set to $1$~mW.
+The center of the tweezers beam is positioned 1325~nm away from the ONF surface, with a beam waist of $0.5~\mu$m.
+The QL polarization of the ONF-guided mode is aligned along the $x$-axis.
+Figure~\ref{fig:2D_plots_LG}(a,b) shows 2D plots of the trapping potential in the $xy-$ and $xz-$planes, respectively.
+From the radial 1-dimensional plot shown in Fig.~\ref{fig:1D_LG}(a), one can see that the trapping potential reaches a minimum approximately 250~nm from the ONF surface, with a depth of around 0.4~mK.
 The 1D trapping potential along the azimuthal ($\Phi'$) and longitudinal ($z$) directions are also shown in Fig.~\ref{fig:1D_LG}(b,c), respectively.

 In addition, we look at how the trap depth and the trap minimum position change depending on the power of the LG$_{01}$ mode tweezers beam while keeping the power of the ONF guided mode, $P_{\mathrm{ONF}}$, constant at $1$~mW.
-To illustrate this, we plot the trapping potential in the radial direction for the power of the tweezers beam, $P_{\mathrm{LG}}$, set to $0.2$~mW, $0.3$~mw, $0.4$~mW and $0.5$~mW, see Fig.~\ref{fig:LG_diff_powers}.
-The trap depth increases from $\sim 0.45$~mK to $\sim0.96$~mK and the trap minimum moves from $\sim 250$~nm to $\sim 160$~nm when $P_{\mathrm{LG}}$ is changed from $0.2$~mW to $0.5$~mW.
-By further increasing the power of the tweezers, one can move the trap minimum to less than $100$~nm from the ONF surface, where the van der Waals potential becomes a limiting factor both for the trap depth and the minimum position, see Fig.~\ref{fig:1D_LG}(a).
+To illustrate this, we plot the trapping potential in the radial direction for the power of the tweezers beam, $P_{\mathrm{LG}}$, set to $0.3$~mW, $0.4$~mw, $0.5$~mW and $0.6$~mW, see Fig.~\ref{fig:LG_diff_powers}(a).
+The trap depth increases from $\sim 0.4$~mK to $\sim0.7$~mK and the trap minimum moves from $\sim 250$~nm to $\sim 190$~nm from the surface of the ONF when $P_{\mathrm{LG}}$ is changed from $0.3$~mW to $0.6$~mW, see Fig.~\ref{fig:LG_diff_powers}(a).
+By further increasing the power of the tweezers, one can move the trap minimum to less than $100$~nm from the ONF surface, where the van der Waals potential becomes a limiting factor both for the trap depth and the minimum position.